Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 Here we briefly describe the main steps involved.

 ## Preparing your machine
-Atlantis can be run on Linux, windows, and MacOS operating systems.
+Atlantis can be run on Linux, Windows, and MacOS operating systems.
 Depending on your operating system Atlantis requires the a number of packages and libraries to be installed.
 This includes software that operates as:
-  1. A compiler (e.g. Visal Studio for windows or gcc for Linux).
+  1. A compiler (e.g. Visal Studio for Windows or gcc for Linux).
-  2. An SVN platform to check out the code (e.g. Tortoise SVN for windows or subversion for Linux).
+  2. An SVN platform to check out the code (e.g. Tortoise SVN for Windows or subversion for Linux).
-  3. A NetCDF file system or development library (e.g. NetCDF 4 for windows).
+  3. A NetCDF file system or development library (e.g. NetCDF 4 for Windows).

   Please read the instructions for your operating system for more details [below](#Specific-instructions-for-your-operating-systems).